Thatchers is appealing a High Court defeat in a trademark infringement claim against Aldi.

 Aldi redesigned the cans and packaging of its Taurus Cloudy Lemon Cider in January this year, while Thatchers gave its Cloudy Lemon Cider a new look in April.

-It is latest in a long series of trademark infringement claims against Aldi.
-Last year the discounter was found in the High Court to have infringed M&S’s registered designs for a range of gin-based liqueurs.
+It is latest in a string of trademark infringement claims against Aldi.
+Last year the discounter was found in High Court to have infringed M&S’s registered designs for a range of gin-based liqueurs.

 That followed M&S suing Aldi over similarities between the discounter’s Cuthbert the Caterpillar cake and its own Colin the Caterpillar, a claim that ended out of court in a confidential agreement between the two in 2022.